shimman-dev/laundry.nvim/README.md

 - [ ] create a benchmark tests (1k, 10k, 100k, 1000k imports)
 - [ ] create a basic unit test suite
 - [ ] make a video explaining why this was done
+- [ ] in a future neovim release, [folding can be handled via the LSP](https://github.com/neovim/neovim/pull/31311) will need to account for this change